ccicconetti/ccicconetti.github.io/publications.md

 Recent works:

+- [Toward distributed computing environments with serverless solutions in edge systems](serverless-etsi.md), in _IEEE Communications Magazine_
 - [Uncoordinated access to serverless computing in MEC systems for IoT](uncoord.md) in _Computer Networks (Elsevier)_
-- Toward distributed computing environments with serverless solutions in edge systems, accepted for publication at IEEE Communications Magazine
 - [Architecture and performance evaluation of distributed computation offloading in edge computing](simpat.md) in _Simulation Modelling Practice and Theory (Elsevier)_
 - [Low-latency distributed computation offloading for pervasive environments](percom2019.md) presented at _IEEE PerCom 2019_
 - [An architectural framework for serverless edge computing: Design and emulation tools](cloudcom2018.md) presented at _IEEE CloudCom 2018_